-This also include copies of all the certification documents for all materials(Steel, Plastics, Rubber, Non ferros etc.) listed on the prints.
+This also include copies of all the certification documents for all materials(Steel, Plastics, Rubber, Non ferrous etc.) listed on the prints.
 The material certification shall show compliance to the specific call on the print.

-For material test certificate, supplier also upload all material specifications into MDS (Material Data Sheet) web portal to review and maintaining material properties for final product/ assembly to the customer.
+For material data bank and records, supplier also upload all material specifications into MDS (Material Data Sheet) web portal to review and maintaining material properties for final product/assembly to the customer.